 Keep in an air tight container with a piece of apple to make soft (a slice of sandwich bread will also work).

-Make sure that the dough stays extremely cold during the whole process.
-I put the cookies back in the fridge be fore pressing with a fork to keep the fork from sticking to the dough.
+Make sure that the dough stays extremely cold during the entire process.
+I put the cookies back in the fridge for about an hour before I start pressing with the fork.
+This will keep the fork from sticking to the dough.
 I also decorated the cookies with red and green sprinkles to add a more festive look.
 Although Shane remembers Grandma Evelynne garnishing them with red and green candied cherries.